 In July 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-12, Plan Accounting: Defined Benefit Pension Plans-(Topic 960); Defined Contribution Pension Plans-(Topic 962), and Health and Welfare Benefit Plans-(Topic 965): Part(I) Fully Benefit-Responsive Investment Contracts, Part (II) Plan Investment Disclosures, Part (III) Measurement Date Expedient.
 This three-part standard simplifies employee benefit plan reporting with respect to fully benefit- responsive investment contracts and plan investment disclosures, and provides for a measurement-date practical expedient.
 Parts I and II are effective for fiscal years beginning after December 15, 2015 and should be applied retrospectively, with early adoption permitted.
+Part III is effective for fiscal years beginning after December 15, 2015 and should be applied prospectively, with early adoption permitted.

 Since the standard is meant to simplify plan investment disclosures, management has elected to adopt Part II early.
-Accordingly, the amendment was retrospectively applied having no effect on the statement of plan net assets or the statement of changes in net plan assets at and for the year ended September 30, 2016.
+Accordingly, the amendment was retrospectively applied having no effect on the statement of plan net assets or the statement of changes in net plan assets at and for the year ended September 30, 2018.
 Parts I and III are not applicable to the Plan.